AShepelevv/astro-notebook/README.md

-# astro-notebook
+# Astro-notebook
-short notebook of basic theory on astronomy
+notebook of basic theory on astronomy